dcclogin/SereneAzure/README.md

 ## cpser.rkt

-- CPS, A-Normalization, the flatten pass of compiler building and so on.
+- CPS, Reversed CPS, ANF, the flatten pass of compiler building and so on.

 ## interp-machine.rkt